Statistical data sets - Metadata

 (v) Estimates for

-which accounted for 4 per cent of the region's total exports in 2010.
+accounted for 6 per cent of the region's total exports in 2013.

 Back to top